mr-mcox/bcf-sound-documentation/docs/source/checklists/ppt/after_service.rst

 Reset Equipment
 ----------------

-- [_] Put the powerpoint remote back in the sound back
+- [_] Put the powerpoint remote back in the sound bag

   .. ifconfig:: detail in ('high')